kaizen-ai/kaizenflow/docs/Receive_crypto_payment.md

 ```
 Hi GP,

-Please my invoice for the period [a, b] attached.
+Please find my invoice for the period [a, b] attached.
 I would like to receive the money in USDT ERC20.

 My crypto wallet address is: 0x5ce3d650703f745B9C0cf20E322204b00bF59205
 ```